Winchester Duathlon (aka Hell on the Hills in Hampshire!)

-- 2014 (sprint) – my second try at this event and a massive PB for me
+- 2014 (sprint) – my second try at Winchester Duathlon and a massive PB for me

 However, this year the event has moved to the beautiful Lainston House, so it’s a new course.
 I didn’t really think about this too much in advance, which was my first failure.

-Anyway, I reviewed my packing list earlier this week and updated it based on the weather conditions and my current kit.
-Then I spent Saturday afternoon organising my kit and packing it carefully into my transition bag. usually, I try to minimise the decisions that I can make on the day, but the weather was forecast to be overcast with a maximum temperature of 6°C (43°F), with the windchill making it feel like 1°C (34°F), so I packed a few items of clothing that I would be able to put on in transition.
-This is where I find duathlons difficult – I am happy to run in just a vest and shorts in cold weather as I know that I will heat up quickly and if I wear base layers or gloves I will overheat.
+Anyway, I reviewed my packing list earlier this week.
+Then I updated it based on the weather conditions and my current kit.
+I spent Saturday afternoon organising my kit and packing it carefully into my transition bag.
+Usually, I try to minimise the decisions that I can make on the day.
+The weather was forecast to be overcast with a maximum temperature of 6°C (43°F), with the windchill making it feel like 1°C (34°F).
+Therefore, I packed a few items of clothing that I would be able to put on in transition.
+This is where I find duathlons difficult.
+I am happy to run in just a vest and shorts in cold weather as I know that I will heat up quickly.
+If I wear base layers or gloves I will overheat.
 However, I can get cold very quickly on a bike, so I didn’t want to just wear my tri tank and shorts.
 I decided to start the race with calf guards on to help keep my legs a bit warmer.

-The standard race was scheduled to start at 8am with race registration between 6am and 7:30am.
-For most Try Tri events, registration is also offered on a Saturday afternoon, which gives competitors the chance to see the run course, transition and possibly drive the bike course, however that was not on offer today (which I think was a shame).
+The standard race at Winchester Duathlon was scheduled to start at 8am with race registration between 6am and 7:30am.
+For most Try Tri events, registration is also offered on a Saturday afternoon.
+This gives competitors the chance to see the run course, transition and possibly drive the bike course.
+However, that was not on offer today (which I think was a shame).
 Stuart and I decided to get up at 5:45 this morning, as we only needed to eat breakfast, dress and put our kit in the car.

-As I was doing my hair (I have to try to French plait it for events involving cycling as I hate my helmet pressing against a hairband), Stuart said that he would load up the car.
+As I was doing my hair, Stuart said that he would load up the car.
 I quickly hurried down to meet him and we were on our way.
-I spent most of the car journey on Facebook as lots of my friends were racing today (at Eastleigh 10k and Reading Half Marathon, mainly).
+I spent most of the car journey on Facebook as lots of my friends were racing today.
+(It was the same date as Eastleigh 10k and Reading Half Marathon).
 When we arrived at Lainston House, we were surprised that there were only a few bikes in transition.
 We parked the car, got our bikes out and then disaster struck…

-Fortunately, Ben from Try Tri was nearby, so I spoke to him and asked whether I could register both of us whilst Stu rushed back to Southampton (about 16 to 20 miles away).
+Fortunately, Ben from Try Tri was nearby.
+I asked whether I could register both of us whilst Stu rushed back to Southampton (about 16 to 20 miles away).
 Ben agreed, so I put on Stu’s rucksack and started heading to the race registration.
-I am so grateful that I’ve practised running whilst holding my bike’s saddle and that Stu’s bike is very light, otherwise I might not have made it to registration.
+I am so grateful that I’ve practised running whilst holding my bike’s saddle and that Stu’s bike is very light, otherwise, I might not have made it to registration.

 The queue for registration was enormous and it was quite cold.
 As I was holding two bikes, my hands were freezing, but I had no pockets and my gloves were in my bag.
 Finally, I put our bikes on the grass and moved towards the hall.
-I had completely forgotten that I needed ID to register, but at that moment, Chris, the Event Director appeared.
-I had a quick word with him and he said that I should ask the helpers to give him a call, if there were any problems.
+I had completely forgotten that I needed ID to register, but at that moment, Chris, the Event Director of Winchester Duathlon appeared.
+I had a quick word with him.
+He said that I should ask the helpers to give him a call if there were any problems.
 Chris also complimented me on my lovely hat (my SOAS beanie) – he thought it made me stand out 🙂

 When I got to the front of the queue, Ant (my coach from Run Camp) was registering people, so he was happy to sign me in and give me the Team Smith numbers, timing chips and stickers.

-I racked our bikes and then started going through Stu’s bag to try to get as much as possible ready for him.
+After racking our bikes, I started going through Stu’s bag to try to get as much as possible ready for him.
 I set up his shoes and put his number on his race belt.
 I also got out his bike helmet.
-Then I removed my track suit trousers and cycling jacket, but I decided to keep my SOAS hoodie on a little longer as it was far to cold to strip off to a tri tank at that point.
+Then I removed my tracksuit trousers and cycling jacket, but I decided to keep my SOAS hoodie on a little longer.
+It was far too cold to strip off to a tri tank at that point.

-I lined up behind Stuart and a couple of guys from SUTRI (Shriram and Peter)… then we were told to turn around.
+I lined up behind Stuart and a couple of guys from SUTRI (Shriram and Peter).
+Then we were told to turn around.
 Ooops – I was far too close to the front and didn’t want to hamper anyone else’s race.
 I then looked up at the view and realised that we were going to have to run up a big hill.
-I was still feeling optimistic and decided that we must have to run up the hill and then we would do four loops around the house before running back down to the bikes.
+Hopefully, we would have to run up the hill and then we would do four loops around the house before running back down to the bikes.

 I tried to set off at a steady pace, but it was tough from the start.
-I also realised within 100m of starting that I still had my buff on, but it was too late to do anything about it.
+Within 100m of starting, I realised that I still had my buff on.
+It was too late to do anything about it.

 The guys from SUTRI were looking very strong.
 Peter was totally focussed every time he blasted past me.
 On my third ascent of the hill, I saw and heard Stuart and Shriram.
 I shouted to them that if they were chatting they weren’t trying hard enough and then carried on.

 Finally, I was on my last lap.
-Before I saw the course, I had been wondering how close to my 10k PB I could get (51:06), and even at the start line, I discussed with Sergio that I thought I might be able to do 55 minutes.
+Before I saw the course, I had been wondering how close to my 10k PB I could get (51:06).
+Even at the start line, I discussed with Sergio that I thought I might be able to do 55 minutes.
 On my way down the hill, my only aim was to go as fast as I could to try to get under 1 hour!